Sourdough Starter

 To feed:

-125ml filtered warm room temperature water every day
+125ml filtered warm room temperature water every time

 Method

-Day 1.
-Place all the starter ingredients together in a large clean glass jar.
-It’s going to triple in size so you need enough room for it to grow.
+Day 1 Place the flours in a large clean glass jar (this will be your flour mix).
+Add the water and mix well.
+Make sure your jar is large enough as the starter will triple in size so you need enough room for it to grow.

 Mark the level of the starter with a pen and leave in a warm place for 24 hours.

-Day 2.
-You might see some bubbles forming.
+Day 2 You might see some bubbles forming.
 Don’t worry if you don’t!
 Sometimes it takes a little longer.
+You can call this a quiet day.

-By now you will have learnt it’s feeding schedule and you can feed it as often as it needs to keep him alive.
-Your starter is perfect for baking once it’s risen and just before it is going to fall.
+Day 11 BAKE DAY!
+Now your starter is active, you’re ready to start baking!
+Your starter is ready once it’s risen and just before it is going to fall.
 You can test it by dropping a teaspoon of starter into some water.
 It should float!

 If you don’t want to bake often and so don’t want to feed everyday, simply give it a last feed and pop it in the fridge.
 Take him out of the fridge every week and follow the same rules as above - remove almost all but 25g of starter, feed and put back in the fridge.
 He should stay happy and healthy.